Trump declines witness stand as testimony in his first trial concludes

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Trump declines witness stand as testimony in his first trial concludes appeared first on West Virginia Watch.
+The post Trump declines witness stand as testimony in his first trial concludes appeared first on Wisconsin Examiner.